-This Code of Conduct sets out the standards of behaviour applying to all Councillors (excluding Councillors who are governed under the City of Brisbane Act 2010) in Queensland.
-The behavioural standards relate to, and are consistent with, the Local Government principles and their associated values.
+This Code of Conduct sets out the standards of behaviour applying to all Councillors in Queensland.
+The behavioural standards relate to, and are consistent with, the local government principles and their associated values.

-The standards of behaviour are summarised as the three R's, being:
+The standards of behaviour are summarised as the three Rs, being:

 - 1. RESPONSIBILITIES

 - 2. RESPECT

-- 3. REPUTATION
+- 3. REPUTATION.